jundalisay/sp/content/en/research/sarkar/sutram/chapter-01d.md

 ---

 ###  1-8.
-As the guńas increase their bondage, they express themselves fully in the emergence of the fundamental factors
+As the guńas increase their bondage, they express themselves through the emergence of the fundamental factors

 <!-- Guńabandhanena guńábhivyaktih. -->